margerabe/recruitr/README.md

 **Recruiter app - Small API powering a recruitment system**

+No authentication layer was built in the context of this app.
+Assumption: only one user, the HR manager, who is logged in from the start.

 This small API contains basic RESTful routes allowing **CRUD actions** on the following models:
 - Position
 - Candidate (creating a candidate implies linking it to a position from the start.
 Assumption: one position per candidate only)